EE403-CapStone/EE403w-software/axioms_readme.md

 ```

 ## Common Form
-Common form attempts to reduce expressions into more readable forms and perform a sort such that expressions that are equivalent via commutation and combination will be returned as exactly the same tree.
+Common form attempts to reduce expressions into more readable forms and perform a sort such that expressions that are equivalent via commutation and combination will be returned as the same tree.

 ```expr.common_form()```

 ```python
-from axioms_2 import expr,equals
+from axioms_2 import expr, equals

 poly1 = expr('a*x^2 + b*x + c')
 poly2 = expr('b*x + c + a*x^2')